 In 1667, Pierre Paul Riquet takes up this project which has been "in the boxes" since Antiquity.
 Indeed, all the sovereigns who have succeeded one another have always dreamed of being able to link the Atlantic to the Mediterranean while avoiding the Strait of Gibraltar, considered insecure and costing very dear.

 But the question that kept coming back was: where to find the water needed to fill such a long canal?

-Pierre Paul Riquet, collector of the salt tax (gabelle) in Languedoc manages to solve this thorny problem.
-He knows the region well, because he never ceases to survey it for his business.
-Living in Revel, he often crosses the Black Mountain on horseback: he notices that this place is crossed by many small streams.
-This is how little by little germinates in his mind, the idea that will lead to the creation of the Canal du Midi.
-Pierre Paul Riquet is not an engineer, but throughout his project he enlists the help of a surveyor and hydraulic specialist, Francois Andreossy.
+Pierre Paul Riquet, collector of the salt tax (the gabelle) in Languedoc manages to solve this thorny problem.
+He knows the region well, because he constantly surveys it for his business.
+Living in Revel, he often crosses the Montagne Noire on horseback: he realizes that this place is crossed by many small streams.
+This is how, little by little, the idea germinated in his mind that would lead to the creation of the Canal du Midi.
+Pierre Paul Riquet is not an engineer, but throughout his project he is helped by a surveyor and specialist in hydraulics, Francois Andreossy.